SolaceSamples/solace-samples-cloudfoundry-java/_docs/java-app.md

 logger.info("Number of provided bindings: " + solMessagingArray.length());

-// Get the first Solace credentials from the array JSONObject solaceCredentials = null;
+// Get the Solace credentials from the first binding JSONObject solaceCredentials = null;
 if (solMessagingArray.length() > 0) {
     solaceCredentials = solMessagingArray.getJSONObject(0);